 To learn more about the medical industry and how fiber lasers are making a difference, why not click on some of our postcards and applications insights below?

 The Medical industry has been transformed by the advent of rapid prototyping and 3D printing.
 These have opened the industry to new applications we briefly discuss in this... read more >

-Although the majority of us will be most familiar with the healthcare that we receive from the medical sector, there is a huge industry operating behind this with many competing businesses.
-The manufacturing of medical equipment and pharmaceuticals... read more >
+Although the majority of us will be most familiar with the healthcare that we receive, there is a huge industry operating behind this with many competing businesses.
+The manufacturing of medical equipment and pharmaceuticals are two such... read more >